Gunman kills four, wounds child at school in California shootings

-RED BLUFF, Calif. — A gunman killed four people and wounded a number of others at random Tuesday at multiple locations in rural Northern California, including an elementary school, before police shot him dead, authorities said.
+A gunman in a rural part of Northern California killed four people and targeted an elementary school but was thwarted by a lockdown procedure, before continuing the rampage and later being killed by police, authorities said.

-Two hospitals said they were treating seven people, including at least three children.
+No children were killed in the shooting spree that began at shortly before 8 a.m.
+PT in the community of Rancho Tehama Reserve, about 130 miles north of Sacramento, Tehama County Assistant Sheriff Phil Johnston said.

-No children were killed, Tehama County Assistant Sheriff Phil Johnston said.
-The shooter, who has not been identified, was fatally shot by police after engaging two officers who returned fire at an intersection in the community of Rancho Tehama Reserve, about 130 miles north of Sacramento, Johnston said.
+The rampage could have worse, Johnson said, had not the staff at the school heard gunshots around a quarter-mile away and initiated a lockdown.

-"We really don't have any idea what his motive was at this time," Johnston said.
-The first calls of a shooting came in at around 7:52 a.m. and it was all over in around 45 minutes, he said.
-During the rampage the gunman fired into an elementary school, he said.
+"The shooter literally took his vehicle and rammed their fence and gate, entered the grounds on foot with a semiautomatic rifle," Johnston said at a Tuesday afternoon press conference.

 Brian Flint told the Record Searchlight newspaper in the city of Redding that his neighbor, whom he knows only as Kevin, was the gunman and that his roommate was among the victims.
 He said the shooter also stole his truck.